JordanMartinez/learn-halogen/src/06-Driver/ReadMe.md

       tellResult <- io.query $ H.tell $ TellChildSomething 4
 ```

+Note: sending queries into the root component, when evaluated, will run a monadic computation that outputs a `Maybe a` rather than `a`.
+This single type models three possibilities:
+1. The root component was a part of the DOM, and one later called `halogenIO.dispose` (covered later in this file).
+In such a case, the root component is no longer a part of the DOM, so `Nothing` is returned.
+2. The root component is a part of the DOM, but some error occurred when evaluating the query.
+In such a case, `Nothing` will be returned.
+3. The root component is a part of the DOM and the query was successful.
+In such a case, `Just a` will be returned.

 ### Subscribing to Messages Raised by the Top-Level Component

 Section's corresponding files: `Subscribing-to-Messages`